Paul Cattermole: 2015–2023: Final projects, First Dates Hotel, and second S Club 7 reunion

 In 2015, Cattermole toured in a production of The Rocky Horror Show in the role of Eddie.
 He left the tour when he received a back injury after a dancer fell on him during a dance number.

 In a 2018 interview with Loose Women Cattermole revealed that, since leaving The Rocky Horror Show cast, he was "working on odd jobs" to make ends meet, and that he had later found regular work as a station manager for a community radio station in Swanage.
 He also said that he had asked to participate in reality shows such as Celebrity Big Brother, Strictly Come Dancing and Dancing on Ice, but he was not invited to be a contestant.

 In 2019, Cattermole appeared on an episode of First Dates Hotel.
 He was partnered with 27 year old singer, Anna, who told Cattermole that she'd “like to stay in touch, but not romantically.”
 Cattermole ended up getting visibly emotional and crying in front of the camera during his interview in the show.

 In 2022, it was revealed that Cattermole had begun providing online tarot cards services.

 On 10 February 2023, S Club's social media accounts stated that a major announcement would be made on The One Show on 13 February at 7 pm.
 Barrett, O'Meara and Stevens also made an appearance at the 2023 Brit Awards on 11 February, reminding viewers to tune in to find out what was happening.

 On 13 February, the group revealed on The One Show that they were reuniting to go on tour for their 25th anniversary.
-The S Club 7 Reunited tour is set to begin at M&S Bank Arena in Liverpool on 13 October 2023 and culminate with a performance at The O2 Arena in London two weeks later.
+The S Club 7 Reunited tour was set to begin at M&S Bank Arena in Liverpool on 13 October 2023 and culminate with a performance at The O2 Arena in London two weeks later.
 A second show at The O2 Arena on 27 October was added to the schedule following a huge demand for tickets during the pre-sale period.
 On 21 February, three additional dates were added due to overwhelming demand.
 Confirming their reunion tour they said, "We can't even believe it's been so long, music and friendship have always been at the core of everything that we've ever done."

-Cattermole died suddenly on 6 April 2023.
+Cattermole died on 6 April 2023.
 On 14 May 2023, S Club 7 announced that they had rebranded as S Club and that they would honour the tour, renamed the Good Times Tour as a tribute to Cattermole, as a five-piece, after member Spearitt had decided to leave the group.